 The ratio of reservoir capacity to average annual inflows (shown in Figure 43) indicate that the annual average volume of inflows from Maroondah catchment are more than three times the full supply capacity of the reservoir.
 Maroondah Reservoir typically spills during the wetter months each year.
 Thomson Reservoir is quite different in that the annual average inflows are approximately one fifth of the reservoir full supply volume.
 The relationship between reservoir volume and inflow volume affects the way the water supply system is operated.
-For example, Maroondah Reservoir is managed to minimise spill volumes and Thomson Reservoir is managed to minimise transfers out to Upper Yarra Reservoir to maximise drought reserves.
+For example, Maroondah Reservoir is managed to minimise spill volumes and Thomson Reservoir to maximise drought reserves.